suren-m/cw/labs/02_kubernetes/01_setup.md

 2. If you're on codespaces, note that `~/workspace` is the default directory that will open everytime you launch vs code.

-3. You can just use this `workspace` directory for doing `k8s` labs

-    * Or you can just cd into `cw\labs\` directory from the `cw` repo that you've already cloned earlier.

-4. Just make sure to use the `github` version when following lab instructions, so you always get the latest updates.
+3. Set your current working directory to `cw_labs\kubernetes`.
+We will be storing our `k8s` related labs inside this directory.

 ## Exercise 1 - Create a namespace for yourself as we are sharing a cluster.

 Namespaces are also called `virtual clusters` in k8s and they are helpful to isolate workloads and environments.

-**Skip this exercise and go to `exercise 2` if you have already configured your namespace during lab setup**
+**Skip to next lab if you have already configured your namespace during lab environment setup**

 Replace `<your-namespace>` with your `first-name` or `first-name with initial of surname`